Parade shooting suspect bought 5 weapons despite threats

 At the time “there was insufficient basis to establish a clear and present danger” and deny the application, state police said in a statement.

-Investigators who have interrogated the suspect and reviewed his social media posts have not determined a motive for the attack or found any indication that he targeted victims by race, religion or other protected status, Covelli said.
+Investigators who have interrogated the suspect and reviewed his social media posts have not determined a motive or found any indication that he targeted victims by race, religion or other protected status, Covelli said.

-Earlier in the day, FBI agents peeked into trash cans and under picnic blankets as they searched for more evidence at the site where the assailant opened fire.
+Earlier in the day, FBI agents peeked into trash cans and under picnic blankets as they searched for more evidence at the scene.
 The shots were initially mistaken for fireworks before hundreds of revelers fled in terror.

 A day later, baby strollers, lawn chairs and other items left behind by panicked parade goers remained inside a wide police perimeter.
 Outside the police tape, some residents drove up to collect blankets and chairs they abandoned.

-David Shapiro, 47, said the spray of gunfire quickly turned the parade into “chaos.”
+David Shapiro, 47, said the gunfire quickly turned the parade into "chaos."

 “People didn’t know right away where the gunfire was coming from, whether the gunman was in front or behind you chasing you,” he said Tuesday as he retrieved a stroller and lawn chairs.